guidewire-oss/sawchain/blog/DRAFT.md

 Built-in helpers that handle the messy details of waiting for resources, dealing with cached clients, and polling for eventual consistency.

 **Works everywhere**
-Unit tests with fake clients, integration tests with envtest, or end-to-end tests against real clusters—same API, same patterns.
+Offline tests for schema validation, unit tests with fake clients, integration tests with envtest, or end-to-end tests against real clusters—same consistent patterns.

 ## Before and After Sawchain